i-MSCP/plugins/incubator/PhpSwitcher/README.md

 **Warning:** Even if supported, it is not recommended to install PHP versions that have reached their end of life.
 You should really think before providing those versions since they can cause several security issues.

+#### SSL support for PHP 4.4

+SSL support for php-4.4 is provided with a self-compiled OpenSSL library ( openssl-0.9.8.zf ), which is installed in the same subtree ( eg. /opt/php4.4 ).

 ##### Changes made on PHP versions

 The PHP versions provided by the PHP compiler are almost identical to those which are provided by the Debian team.